 It’s hard to believe we all once lived a rideshare-less existence.
 Then, in 2009, Uber and, in 2012, Lyft, entered the fray – freeing millions from the tyranny of taxicabs and the nightmares associated with public transportation.
 In the United States, Uber boasts 41.8 million users and some 15 million passengers each day.

-With so many vehicles on the road, it’s little wonder the associated accident-rates are high.
-After all; more time spent in traffic equals increased risk of collision, no matter your mode of transportation.
-Nevertheless, most people believe that the good that Uber and Lyft do outweigh user-risks.
-For example, ride sharing reduces the number of DUI-associated traffic fatalities.
+With so many vehicles on the road, it’s little wonder the associated accident rates are high.
+After all; more time spent in traffic equals an increased risk of collision, no matter your mode of transportation.
+Nevertheless, most people believe that the good that Uber and Lyft do outweigh user risks.
+For example, ride-sharing reduces the number of DUI-associated traffic fatalities.
 Fewer impaired drivers get behind the wheel now than they did when expensive cabs were the only alternative.

 The American Journal of Epidemiology reports: